MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-native-mode.md

 - Prevents files from being uploaded in Viva Engage Private messages, and deletes all files previously uploaded in Viva Engage Private messages.

-- Deletes all internal users (and their associated files and Private messages) in the network who aren't mapped to an Office 365 identity in Azure AD.
+- Deletes all internal users (and their associated files and Private messages) in the network who aren't mapped to an Office 365 identity in Microsoft Entra ID.

 - Disables support for guests in the network, and removes existing guests from the network, along with their associated Private messages and files.